Baconsthorpe: Heritage

 The village's name derives from "Bacon's outlying farm/settlement", Bacon being the surname of the local landowner in Norman times.

 The ruins of the 15th-century Baconsthorpe Castle lie about 1 mi to the north of the village.

 The medieval Anglican Church of St Mary was restored in 1868 and 1958.
 It contains monuments from the 15th–18th centuries and some 16th-century glass saved from the castle.

-Accommodation

-There is a tourist campsite with full amenities at Pitt Farm near the west end of the village.
-Some bed-and-breakfast accommodation and holiday lets are also available.
-Other facilities and services can be found in the nearby town of Holt.